dchege711/study_buddy/readme.md

 ### Support text search for cards

 Plan: Have a search bar for taking in queries.
-Provide at most 5 results.
+Provide at most 7 results.
 Update the search results whenever the user hits SPACE or ENTER (reduces # queries to the database).

-Challenges: Provide relevant search results.
-Don't transfer more data than necessary.
-Be fast.
+Challenges: Provide relevant search results (rank them before returning them).
+Don't transfer more data than necessary (return only snippets, maybe title plus first line).

+Search should be relevant and fast, erring on the side of relevance.
+Connecting to the database is slow.
+Luckily, `mongoose` allows me to maintain a persistent connection to the database.
+Studying the docs helps one make efficient queries and capture some low-hanging fruit.
+For instance, using `where` in MongoDB is expensive because the expression will be evaluated for every document in the collection.
+Using regex inside the query itself is more efficient.

+Next: Display search results as the user types.

 ### Persistent Session Management